unblevable/quick-scope/README.md

 *Check out [character motions](#character-motions) to learn about what these keys do and their advantages.
 See [other motions](#other-motions) for alternative ways of moving across a line and their use-cases.*

+**TLDR**: This plugin should help you get to any word on a line in two or three keystrokes with built-in Vim commands.

 + [Overview](#overview)
   + [Features](#features)
   + [Benefits](#benefits)